LiaoWenzhe/LiaoWenzhe/README.md

 I am a Bigdata/ML Engineer and now interester in designing and building machine learning systems, AIOPS, DataSecurity, AutoML, Data mining and Distributed BigData/ML.

+I recently created a data security and AIops technical exchange group, and like-minded friends are welcome to join.

 😄 I am open to:

 * collaboration opportunities (anytime & anywhere & any type)